 I was sure that the first recipe I sent them would be the ultimate.
 It only got a 29% approval rating – ouch!

 I went back to the mixing bowl and came up with a second recipe for the Explorers to try.
 “Surely, this will be the one,” I thought.

 The round two recipe fared only a bit better, with a 36% approval rating.

 I learned that, for the most part, the Explorers wanted the Ultimate Vanilla Cupcake to be light and fluffy with an intense vanilla flavor.
 They didn’t want the Ultimate Yellow Cupcake recipe; rather they wanted the Ultimate vanilla cupcake recipe.

 The recipe that I created for round 3 (the one that you read the quote about above) took all of the Explorers’ feedback into play.
 I created vanilla cupcakes where the cake was moist and light with an unmistakable vanilla flavor.

 They got an approval of 66%.

-If you’ve been following the Quest through my blog posts and status updates on Facebook, you know that my goal was for my best cupcake recipe for vanilla cupcakes to receive 80%.
+If you had been following the quest for the ultimate vanilla cupcakes through my blog posts and status updates on Facebook, you know that my goal was for my best cupcake recipe for vanilla cupcakes to receive 80%.
 However, I’ve concluded that with bakers using different brands of raw ingredients, different ovens, different tools for mixing, and living in places with different humidity and altitude, 80% was an unattainable goal.